 “Rapid prototyping quickly fabricates custom 2D or 3D models and assemblies, allowing for low-volume production and testing before final manufacturing.”

-Rapid prototyping is a low volume manufacturing process that can be used to create an actual part or assembly from a part design in a short turnaround.
+In practice, many teams rely on CNC prototype machining to produce functional prototypes with tight tolerances and high surface quality.
+Rapid prototyping is a low-volume manufacturing process that can be used to create an actual part or assembly from a part design in a short turnaround.
 Prototyping enables engineers and design manufacturers to develop a better final product by designing and prototyping several times quickly and at a cheaper price.
-With the help of Prolean’s rapid prototyping china company, which specializes in 3D printing and on-demand manufacturing, everybody can create realistic proofs of concept and progress these concepts to high-fidelity prototypes that resemble final products.
-Most importantly, 3D-printed prototypes are relatively cheap, meaning the teams can quickly produce dozens of cheap prototypes.

-In this guide, you will be introduced to the basics of rapid manufacturing, its uses, and how 3D printing can assist in the creation of prototypes at a faster pace and with lower costs.
+In this guide, you will be introduced to the basics of rapid manufacturing, its uses, and how 3D printing can assist in the creation of prototypes.
+To move from concept to validation efficiently, engineers typically follow a structured prototype development process that integrates multiple manufacturing methods.

 What Is Rapid Prototyping & Its Significance?